 Compression wear is beneficial in explosive movements, such as sprinting, leaping, jerking and weightlifting.
 They are also beneficial for endurance training, to help reduce recovery times.

 Compression wear allows you to train longer, harder and more frequently.
 However, it is important to be undertaking the correct level of intensity for your fitness capacity.
 You should also ensure you are using the correct techniques.

-If you are unsure about what the correct technique is, or level of training you should be doing, it is always advised to seek assistance from a sports professional or personal trainer.
+If you are unsure about what the correct technique is, or level of training you should be doing, seek assistance from a sports professional or personal trainer.